Tutorial 2: Create an app with containers¶

 $REPO_URL

 variable, then printed to the console.
-You will use this value in the next step.To create a tag for the image that includes the image URL, run the following Docker CLI command:
+You use this value in the next step.To create a tag for the image that includes the image URL, run the following Docker CLI command:

 docker tag <image_name> <image_url>/<image_name>